-I don't want to get dramatic but the decisions you make over the coming weeks are going to affect you for years to come.
+I don't want to get dramatic but the decisions you make over the coming weeks and months are going to affect you for the rest of your life.
 Debt, loans and credit cards have to be paid back and can effect you for decades after you have spent the money.

 Let's take an example:

 Things are tight, you need to buy food, stuff for the house and more whilst there is a slump in income.
 You put it on your credit card.

 If you had a balance of £5000 after three months of lock-down and then you paid back the minimum amount over the coming years how much would you pay back and how long would it take to pay it back?